rinapch/jb_intern/README.md

 python3 preprocess_data.py
 ```

-After collecting the files, we need to clean the data and build an actual code complletion dataset.
+After collecting the files, we need to clean the data and build an actual code completion dataset.

 Preprocessing includes the following steps: